fastrodev/fastro/index.md

 [deno](https://deno.land).

 ## Getting Started

-View [deployed applications on google cloud run](https://hello-6bxxicr2uq-ue.a.run.app/).
-Go to [the documentation](https://fastro.dev/docs/) to install command line interface and create a project.
+Go to [the documentation](https://fastro.dev/docs/) to install command line interface, create a project, and see the demo.

 ![][tree]